Sulfur dichloride (SCl2) Lewis dot Structure, Molecular Geometry, Polarity, Bond angle, hybridization

 - It is used to make vulcanized oils and rubber.

-- It also uses to purify sugar juices.
+- It is also used to purify sugar juices.

 What is the oxidation number of SCl2?